braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create/card_creation.md

 Regardless of your selected option, the Content Card expiration date countdown will begin when the user enters the Canvas step.

 {% alert tip %}
-If you want anonymous users to see a Content Card in their very first session, you should use a campaign.
+If you want anonymous users to see a Content Card in their very first session, use a campaign instead of a Canvas.
 {% endalert %}

 {% endtab %}